StrangeBeeCorp/docs/docs/thehive/administration/organizations/about-organizations.md

 TheHive includes a default Admin organization for users with administrator-type permissions.
 This organization is designed to manage global configurations, such as organizations, users, entities, and platform settings.

-Non-admin organizations are intended for managing operations on cases, alerts, and tasks.
+Non-Admin organizations are intended for managing operations on cases, alerts, and tasks.

 By default, organizations are isolated and cannot see or share data with each other.
 To enable data sharing, users with the [necessary permissions](#permissions) must [link organizations](link-an-organization.md).